Pind Dadan Khan: Health care

 A Tehsil Headquarter Hospital is maintained by the Ministry of Health.
 There are many private hospitals with almost all the required facilities.

 Dominant source of income

-Agriculture and salt are the usual source of income.
+Continuing legacy as city of warriors most people of area serve in Pakistan Army.Agriculture and salt are the usual source of income.
 In addition, two cement factories are a major source of income for the locals.

 Languages

 The language spoken in Pind Dadan Khan tehsil is Lahnda based Punjabi with blend of many dialects such as Saraiki, Wanhari, Pothohari and Lunhari.

-Railway Station

-There is a railway station, which facilitates inexpensive travel.
-The train passes over a bridge known as Victoria Bridge; the train passes through three districts in one to two minutes.